vankor/self-driving-car/CarND-MPC-Control-Project/README.md

 Polyfit and polyeval functions were being used to find coefficients from given waypoints.
 See transformWayPoints function in main.cpp.

 ## Model Predictive Control with Latency
 Latency problem was solved using actuator values from more previous steps (current step - 2).
+For init step there was made the latency simulation.
 Also for hard turns there was penaltized high velocity.
 So velocity * steering_angle value penaltizes cost function to have safer car behaviour on turns (break on turns).

 ---